OmarHazem02/Personal-website-cards/README.md

-# Personal Portfolio Website 💼
+# Personal Website Dashboard 💼

 This is a simple personal website that showcases my projects in **card format**.
 I built it using **HTML , CSS and Sass** as practice to master **Flexbox** and **CSS Grid**.